Skip to content

 He is an experienced advisor to the public and private sector, and regularly provides advice at a senior level to local authorities and partnerships in the UK, aimed at the development of integrated transportation and regeneration solutions aimed at supporting economic growth in towns and cities.

-He led the team that developed the first pan-Northern Strategic Transport Plan and associated 30 year investment programme as part of a secondment to Transport for the North.
-More recently, he has been providing support to a number of local authorities on the outputs of the Integrated Rail Plan for the Midlands and the North, the implementation of bus service improvement plans and the roll-out of active travel improvements.
+He led the team that developed the first pan-Northern Strategic Transport Plan and associated 30-year Investment Programme as part of a secondment to Transport for the North.
+As a Divisional Director at Hydrock, now Stantec, he has been providing support to a number of local authorities on interventions identified in the previous Government’s Network North Policy Paper, the implementation of Bus Service Improvement Plans, the roll-out of active travel improvements and the delivery of a major public transport improvement scheme being funded through the Levelling Up Fund.

 He is a Fellow of the Institution of Civil Engineers, currently acting as chair of the Policy and External Affairs committee.
 He chaired the steering group that led the ICE’s recent policy paper on a National Transport Strategy, as well as having been part of the steering groups for a number of State of the Nation reports and the Delivering a Northern Infrastructure Strategy report.
 He often gives evidence on behalf of the ICE to House of Commons Transport Select Committee inquiries, such as those into Major transport infrastructure projects: appraisal and delivery and Smart motorways.